E-learning and LMS blog articles

 In addition, when content needs to be updated, there isn’t a need to sift through pages of long written content or hours of video.
 Amendments can be carried out quickly and with the use of an LMS, everything can be found through an easy navigation system and edits can be made through the platform as and when needed.

+Delivering information to your learners in the traditional lecture style often leads to a lower percentage of knowledge retention.
+Some people tend to switch off and stop engaging with the lesson if there is only one form of delivery.
 As mentioned earlier, the ‘modern day’ learner is used to short bursts of content requiring a shorter attention span.
 With social media apps such as TikTok which features a stream of consecutive videos all under 60 seconds or Instagram, an image-based form of social media, the shift towards fast, easily digested material is accelerating.
-With this in mind, using short videos, infographics or audio clips may be better suited to Millennial learners more used to this type of content outside of the learning environment.
+With this in mind, below are some key tips to get the most out of microlearning:

 Hubken32-min-2